Complaints & Grievances

 Registration Priority and BOGW Appeal

-If you are appealing a loss of Financial Aid/BOGW decison, you need to complete the following steps:
+If you are appealing a loss of Financial Aid/BOGW decison, please go to the Financial Aid Office.

 |Identity Theft|| |